Ladydiana/ChinookDB/README.md

 - ##### Question 1:
 	We want to find out the most popular music Genre for each country.

-	 :paperclip: We determine the most popular genre as the genre with the highest amount of purchases.
+	 :bulb: We determine the most popular genre as the genre with the highest amount of purchases.

-	 :paperclip: Write a query that returns each country along with the top Genre.
+	 :bulb: Write a query that returns each country along with the top Genre.

-	 :paperclip: For countries where the maximum number of purchases is shared return all Genres.
+	 :bulb: For countries where the maximum number of purchases is shared return all Genres.